Spondylosis is a broad term that simply refers to some type of degeneration in the spine.

 Most often, the term spondylosis is used to describe osteoarthritis of the spine, but it is also commonly used to describe any manner of spinal degeneration.

-As with many other terms to describe spinal problems, spondylosis is more of a descriptive term than it is a diagnosis.
-Literally it can be translated to mean that one has both pain and spine degeneration, regardless of what is causing the pain or where the degeneration is occurring.
+As with many other terms to describe spinal problems, spondylosis is more of a descriptive term than it is a clinical diagnosis.
+Literally, it can be translated to mean that one has both pain and spine degeneration, regardless of what is causing the pain or where the degeneration is occurring.

 - The patient may have pain from facet joint osteoarthritis, causing pain during times of high activity or after extended inactivity